ValentinLarrieu2/Smokers_Data_Analysis_with_R/README.md

 # Conclusion

-We learned a way to use Shiny on R to visualize data.
+We saw a use case of Shiny on R to visualize data.
 Even though our program can be improved, to display more, to reduce bugs and make it nicer, we implemented different features and understood the way shiny communicated through his UI and server.